Capital Allocation · Intelligence

 Billboard controls authority in music.
 It defines legitimacy through its charts.
 That authority cannot be manufactured.
 It cannot be replicated quickly.
 It exists because of decades of accumulated trust and institutional recognition.

-New Year’s Rockin’ Eve represents another form of scarcity.
-It controls a cultural moment tied to a specific point in time.
+The Golden Globes represents another form of scarcity.
+It controls a cultural moment tied to a specific point in the awards calendar.
 That moment cannot be expanded.
 It cannot be duplicated.
-It regulates access to attention during one of the most globally synchronized cultural events of the year.
+It regulates access to attention during one of the most globally recognized entertainment events of the year.

 This principle applies equally to physical infrastructure.